For Teachers

 About Us

-The British Columbia Teachers' Federation (BCTF), established in 1917, is the union of professionals representing 41,000 public school teachers in the province of British Columbia, Canada.
-All public school teachers belong to the BCTF and their local teachers' association.
+The British Columbia Teachers' Federation (BCTF), established in 1917, is the union of professionals representing 43,000 public school teachers in the province of British Columbia, Canada.
+All public school teachers belong to the BCTF and their local

 Affiliation

-BC teachers voted to join the Canadian Labour Congress and maintain membership in the BC Federation of Labour.
-Our affiliation web page provided members with information to consider the affiliation question.
+In 2006, BC teachers voted 78.2% to join the Canadian Labour Congress and maintain membership in the BC Federation of Labour.
+At the BCTF’s Annual General Meeting in March 2016, delegates voted to rejoin the Canadian Teachers' Federation (CTF).

 Contacts